Joint source-channel coding with feedback: Introduction

-Interestingly, naive separated source/channel coding fails to attain any of the limits mentioned.
-For example, even the sign of the second term in \eqref{intro:f2v} is not attainable.
+Interestingly, naive separate source/channel coding fails to attain any of the limits mentioned.
+For example, it approaches the asymptotic fundamental limit from above, e.g. even the sign of the second term in \eqref{intro:f2v} is not attainable.
 This observation led us to believe, initially, that competitive schemes in this setting should be of successive refinement and adaptation sort such as in~\cite{FV87,AS93}, or dynamic programming-like as in~\cite{GC11,javidi2013dynamicJSCC}.
 It turns out, however, that like the fixed-length JSCC achievability schemes in \cite{campo2011random,kostina2012jscc}, attaining limits~\eqref{intro:f2vAv}-\eqref{intro:f2v0} requires a rather simple variation on the separation architecture: one only needs to allow a variable-length interface between the source coder and the channel coder.
-Note that typically, separation is understood in the sense that the output of the source coder (compressor) is treated as pure bits, which can be arbitrarily permuted without affecting performance of the concatenated scheme~\cite{hochwald1997tradeoff,wang2011dispersion}.
+Note that typically, separation is understood in the sense that the output of the compressor is treated as pure bits, which can be arbitrarily permuted without affecting the performance of the concatenated scheme~\cite{hochwald1997tradeoff,wang2011dispersion}, provided that an inverse permutation is applied at the input of the decompressor.
 Similarly, the performance of a {\it variable-length separated scheme} is insensitive to permutations (but not additions or deletions) of the bits at the output of the source coder.
-These semi-joint achievability schemes are the subject of Section~\ref{sec:newcodes}.
+These semi-joint achievability schemes are the subject of Section~\ref{sec:newcodes}, and form the basis for the lossy joint source-channel codes, which are the subject of Section~\ref{sec:main}.